-NEIGHBORING NPP COUNTRY CROATIA ACTIONS TO BE TAKEN ALERT Emergency class 1 ◆ Summon members of the TSC SITE AREA EMERGENCY Emergency class 2 Convene members of the CPCH and GCC Possible PM implementation GENERAL EMERGENCY Emergency class 3 ◆ UM and LM implementation
+NEIGHBORING NPP COUNTRY CROATIA ACTIONS TO BE TAKEN ALERT Emergency class 1 ◆ Summon members of the TSC SITE AREA EMERGENCY Emergency class 2 ◆ Convene members of the CPCH and GCC ◆ Possible PM implementation GENERAL EMERGENCY Emergency class 3 ◆ UM and LM implementation

 For example, criterion for the iodine pills consumption is based on Operation Intervention Level default value (OIL2 value), which is calculated on the basis of ambient dose rate in the plume.
 According to the TECDOC-955, if OIL2 is equal to 0.1 mSv/h, consumption of iodine pills should be recommended as the protective measure in emergency planning zones.
 Part of the Croatian off-site emergency response plan which deals with responsibilities regarding the iodine pills keeping and distribution is not developed in all details yet.
-Current status is that the Ministry of Health is in charge of keeping iodine pills within medical institutions and Civil Protection is in charge of distributing them.
+It is predicted that the Ministry of Health and

+Social Welfare will be in charge of keeping iodine pills within medical institutions and Civil Protection will be in charge of distributing them.

-Improvement of the protective measures implementation plans for the previously defined emergency planning zones is within the responsibility of the CPCH as the national co-ordinator in the field, Ministry of Internal Affairs, Ministry of Health, Ministry of Agriculture, Ministry of Defense and other supporting institutions.
-The Department of Energy, as the National Nuclear Authority responsible for establishing the TSC, will be involved in this activity as well.
+Improvement of the protective measures implementation plans for the previously defined emergency planning zones is within the responsibility of the CPCH as the national co-ordinator in the field, Ministry of Internal Affairs, Ministry of Health and Social Welfare, Ministry of Agriculture, Ministry of Defense and other supporting institutions.
+The Ministry of Economy, Labour and Entrepreneurship will be involved in this activity as well.